Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 kubectl create -f frontend.yaml
 ~~~

-These could be any order actually.
-The nsq consumer re-connects and so does the daemon.
-Query-ing kube for running pods with `kubectl get pods` you should see something like this:
+These could be in any order because my application does not allocate connections on start.
+The image processor's NSQ consumer re-connects and so does the daemon.

+Query-ing kube for running pods with `kubectl get pods` should show something like this:

 ~~~bash
 ❯ kubectl get pods